Surface plasmon lifetime in metal nanoshells: Introduction

 \section{Introduction}

-Lifetime of localized surface plasmon (SP) in metal nanostructures is one of fundamental problems in plasmonics that has been continuously addressed for more than 40 years \cite{kawabata-jpsj66,kreibig-book}.
+Lifetime of localized surface plasmons (SP) in metal nanostructures is one of the fundamental problems in plasmonics that has been continuously addressed for about 50 years \cite{kreibig-book,halperin-rmp86,kresin-pr92,schatz-jpcb03,noguez-jpcc07}.
 The importance of this issue stems from one of the major objectives of plasmonics -- generation of extremely strong local fields at the nanoscale.
 The range of physical phenomena and applications related to this goal cuts across physics, chemistry, biology, and device applications.
-A small sample of examples includes SP-enhanced spectroscopies of molecules near metal nanostructures, such as surface-enhanced Raman scattering (SERS) and fluorescence resonance energy transfer (FRET) and their numerous biomedical applications \cite{duyne-nm06}, focusing of extremely large electric fields in metal nanoparticle (NP) clusters \cite{stockman-prl03}, and quantum coherent SP generation in nanostructures (SPASER) \cite{stockman-prl03-spaser}.
-High Ohmic losses in bulk metal due to strong electron-phonon interactions impose limitation on the quantum yield of metal-based plasmonic devices, which can, to some extend, be remedied by reducing the metal component size.
-However, at the lengthscale below $\sim 10$ nm, new limitations on SP lifetime and, consequently, on quantum yield arise due to quantum-size effects.
-Among those, the most important is the Landau damping (LD) of SP -- decay of SP into the Fermi sea electron-hole pair.
-This process is made possible by relaxation of the momentum conservation due to electron surface scattering.
-The electron-hole momentum uncertainty, $\delta p \sim \hbar /a$, where $a$ is the characteristic size of nanostructure, translates into the corresponding energy relaxation scale, $\delta E \sim p\,\delta p/m$, $m$ being electron mass in metal, and this leads to the following estimate of SP lifetime,
+A small sample of examples includes plasmon-enhanced spectroscopies of molecules or semicinductor quantum dots near metal nanostructures, such as surface-enhanced Raman scattering (SERS) \cite{sers}, plasmon-enhanced fluorescence \cite{feldmann-prl02,novotny-prl06,sandoghdar-prl06,halas-nl07}, plasmon-assisted fluorescence resonance energy transfer (FRET) \cite{lakowicz-jf03,andrew-science04,krenn-nl08,lunz-nl11} and plasmonic laser (spaser) \cite{bergman-prl03,stockman-natphot08,noginov-nature09,zhang-nature09,gwo-science12,odom-natnano15}.
+High Ohmic losses in bulk metal due to strong electron-phonon interactions impose limitations on the quantum yield of metal-based plasmonic devices, which can, to some extent, be remedied by reducing the metal component size.

-where $v_{F}$ is the electron Fermi velocity (hereafter we set $\hbar=1$).
-The first explicit quantum-mechanical calculation of $\Gamma $ for spherical NP by Kawabata and Kubo \cite{kawabata-jpsj66} confirmed the estimate (\ref{ld_old}) with $a$ replaced by particle radius $R$ and, for NP in vacuum, yielded the value $A=3/4$.
-While the subsequent studies indicated that the coefficient $A$ varies in the range (0.5-2.0) depending on dielectric constant and chemical composition of surrounding medium, the size dependence (\ref{ld_old}) was thoroughly confirmed experimentally for \textit{spherical} particles \cite{kreibig-book}.
-The corresponding quality factor,

-where $\omega_{sp}$ is SP frequency, decreases linearly with $R$.
-This causes a rapid reduction of, e.g., SERS enhancement factor, $M\propto Q^{4}$, while the other quantum-size effects, such as electron density spillover or surface screening, play a subdominant role \cite{pustovit-prb06}.